 Andorra and Schengen Explained.
 ETIAS.
 Is Andorra in the EU?

-SCHENGEN, EES, ETIAS and Andorra, not so complicated....
+SCHENGEN, EES, ETIAS and Andorra, a little complicated....

 A reminder for residents and visitors Andorra and Schengen -